Contact Us

 Flat estuary modelling assumes that the water level within the enclosed basin is flat.
 Using specified tidal data together with a specified operation method, turbine and sluice designs and numbers of each the energy yield is determined together with the water level inside the basin and power output as a function of time.

 These simulations are fast and so many different combinations of operation mode, turbine design and numbers of turbines and sluices can be explored relatively cheaply.
 A first approximation to the change in intertidal area within the enclosed basin can be obtained from this method, which allows for certain problem designs to be eliminated early in the process, or other potential problems to be flagged up.
-This is the standard method during the design process of a tidal range scheme to determine the energy yield. |

 CSB Consilium has a range of in house state-of-the-art 0D models which have been used on a number of tidal range schemes throughout the country.